 - Rubato.
 Tempi also tend to quite strict in jazz playing.
 A musician might “lay back” in the beat or stretch a rhythm, but the underlying pulse doesn’t change.
 (In my experience, jazz players generally have much steadier internal metronomes than classical musicians.)

-- Extensive triplet-based rhythms, and the dreaded “triplet feel.”
-The idea that eighth-note lines should be “tripletized,” played with a downbeat:upbeat ratio of 2:1, seems to exist ubiquitously but exclusively among the jazz-uninitiated.
-Triplety rhythms don’t sound like jazz to those who know jazz.
+- Extensive triplet-based rhythms.
+The idea that eighth-note lines should be “tripletized,” played with a downbeat:upbeat ratio of 2:1, is popular but inadequate to the subtleties of swing.
 And when classically-trained composers attempt to incorporate jazz style into their music without really absorbing any jazz, they seem often to rely on lots of eighth-note triplets, to the extent that the music takes on a 12/8 feel.
 I don’t hear that sound very much in real, swinging jazz.

 - Staccato.
 Jazz style uses lots of squared-off note shapes, especially among the “horns” (in jazz, that’s any instrument you blow into).
 Short notes often end abruptly, without any taper, but they are almost never really short.
 Note lengths are vitally important to jazz style as a means of emphasis, and misuse of staccato often de-emphasizes the most important notes in a phrase.
 Phrases may be punctuated with silence, and may be quite brief, but movement from one note to another is almost always legato.
 Along the same lines: jazz bass players don’t play pizzicato in the same way that classical bassists do: their walking quarter-note lines feature fat, sustained notes, not fluffy, bouncy, separated ones.